wayneasilvaII/rust-inventory-tracker/README.md

 My experience also fostered a strong security and reliability mindset.
 Through working in multiple languages, including C++ and Rust, and integrating database-backed persistence, I gained a deeper appreciation for memory safety, error handling, and secure data management.
 I now prioritize correctness, predictability, and long-term stability in software design decisions.

   The artifacts in this ePortfolio work together to illustrate my progression as a computer scientist and software engineer.
 Each demonstrates a different aspect of my skill set, while collectively they highlight my ability to design, evaluate, and improve software systems.
 This portfolio serves as both a summary of my academic journey and a foundation for my continued growth as a developer entering the field of computer science.

+## Portfolio Overview

+This ePortfolio centers on a single software artifact that I selected and incrementally enhanced throughout my capstone experience.
+The project began as a C++ grocery inventory tracking application and was systematically reviewed, refactored, and extended to demonstrate growth across multiple areas of computer science.

+The artifact was enhanced in three key stages:

+Software Design and Engineering – The original C++ codebase was analyzed and ported to Rust, emphasizing clearer structure, safer memory management, and improved maintainability.

+Algorithms and Data Structures – Core logic was refined through the selection and implementation of more appropriate data structures, improving efficiency, correctness, and overall program clarity.

+Database Functionality – Persistent storage was added using a lightweight database, extending the application beyond file-based processing and demonstrating foundational database integration skills.

+Together, these enhancements illustrate my ability to evaluate existing systems, make informed design decisions, and iteratively improve software using sound computer science principles.
+The portfolio reflects both my technical development and my approach to thoughtful, incremental problem solving.

+## Artifact Index
+- Enhancement One: Software Design & Engineering
+- Enhancement Two: Algorithms & Data Structures
+- Enhancement Three: Databases